ipfs-inactive/blog/content/post/107-nix-ipfs-milestone-1.md

 ## Value

 For the Nix community at large, we finally have a chance to leverage our hard work on reproducibility and make it a practical reality.
-Rather than relying on our centralized cache.nixos.org to build artifacts before sources rot away, everyone should feel free to use Nixpkgs as a source or binary distro—as was originally intended.
+Rather than relying on our centralized [cache.nixos.org](https://cache.nixos.org) to build artifacts before sources rot away, everyone should feel free to use Nixpkgs as a source or binary distro—as was originally intended.

-For users of Obsidian’s software open-source specifically, they finally have an easy and robust way to trust neither our own pre-built binaries or **cache.nixos.org*’s, but build everything from source, always a boon to make auditing security-critical easier.
+For users of Obsidian’s open-source software specifically, they finally have an easy and robust way to trust neither our own pre-built binaries or **cache.nixos.org**’s, but build everything from source, which makes auditing security-critical code easier.

 Ideally, we want to cache and distribute source code in collaboration with the upstream developers themselves and other downstream distributions.
-IPLD, more than any other schema we’ve seen, understands the value of addressing data with its original intended “native” references, rather than some bespoke 3rd-party format that others cannot understand.
+[IPLD](https://ipld.io), more than any other schema we’ve seen, understands the value of addressing data with its original intended “native” references, rather than some bespoke 3rd-party format that others cannot understand.

 We think this is the key to enable that cooperation.
 Upstream devs can simply continue working with git repos (or any other version control system with content-addressing that IPLD supports).